kafka-ops/julie/docs/futures/what-acl-management.rst

 This is possible with Julie Ops with a topology like the one below, where *User:App0* will have access to schemas in subjects *transactions* and *User:App1* to subject *contracts*.

+By default, Julie Ops grants `ResourceOwner` role for subjects, and creates non-prefixed (literal) role bindings.
+It's possible to specify different role, and create prefixed role bindings for subjects, as shown in the example below for *User:App2*.

 .. code-block:: YAML

   ---